 - Ideally keep the humidity below 50 percent.
 Dust mites cannot drink water.
 They absorb humidity from the environment.
 Control the humidity to below 50% for most of the time, and will they slowly die.

-Here are six practical steps to get rid of dust mites
+Here are seven practical steps to get rid of dust mites

 Don’t despair if you cannot put them all into practice at once, but get started today:

 1. Reduce dust by keeping your home clean and tidy.
 Vacuum floors, upholstered furniture, and mattresses regularly.
 Wipe furniture and all other places where dust tends to accumulate.
 Eliminate dust hotspots by removing piles of laundry, magazines, newspapers and other clutter.
 If you are allergic to dust, it is best to have someone else do the vacuuming and wiping.
 If that is not possible, wear a mask (N95 or better).

 2. Weekly or at least bi-weekly wash sheets, blankets, covers, pillows, curtains, and other fabrics in hot water with temperatures of > 130°F. Below this temperature, you are just giving the dust mites a bath.
 Consider getting a washer with an internal heating element.
 To kill dust mites, the recommended setting for these washers is 140°F (60°C)

 3. Reduce the humidity in your house to ideally less than 50%.
 The lower the humidity and temperature, the fewer the dust mites.
 Since you need to achieve a low humidity for most of the time, you will likely need to acquire a dehumidifier.
 You can monitor moisture levels by getting a digital hygrometer.
 Most air conditioning units also have a dehumidifying setting.
 If the out-side air is warmer and more humid than your house, you also need to keep the windows closed for most of the time.